Hagar-Ahmed-Rayan/Thawab/README.md

 # thawab

 thawab application is an app for muslims that I use
-1- cache helper
+1- sharedpreference helper
 2-cubit
 3- local json data to use it without internet
 3-qibla direction
 4- flutter local notification that appear with time it is show some notification from list of azkar using random index 5-dark,light mood
-6-counter its value saved by cache video demo link: https://drive.google.com/file/d/1vsYpFCOYyxxTOoRMtgt3VLuNhLezt6aR/view?usp=sharing
+6-counter its value saved by sharedpreference video demo link: https://drive.google.com/file/d/1vsYpFCOYyxxTOoRMtgt3VLuNhLezt6aR/view?usp=sharing